OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

 Description
 ^^^^^^^^^^^

 The ecatAccel system was introduced to model a new PET scanner family ECAT ACCEL (from CPS Innovations, Knoxville, TN, U.S.A.).
 The ecatAccel system differs from the ecat system by its geometrical shape : the detection blocks are arranged along a spherical ring whereas they are arranged along annular rings for the ecat system.
 As data processing and output format are highly dependent on the scanner geometry, it was necessary to introduce a new system even though it has many common features with the ecat system.
 The same hierarchical levels (base, block and crystal) as for the ecat system are used to describe the geometry of the ecatAccel system, and the same standard output modules (ASCII and root) and specific outputs (sinogram and ecat7) are also available.
-Please refer to Users Guide V7.2:Data output#Sinogram output and Users Guide V7.2:Data output#Ecat7 output for further information on sinogram and ecat7 outputs for the ecatAccel system.
+Please refer to :ref:`sinogram_output-label` and :ref:`ecat7_output-label` for further information on sinogram and ecat7 outputs for the ecatAccel system.

 Use
 ^^^

 Described below is an example of code for modeling the ACCEL PET scanner of the BIOGRAPH-LSO (SIEMENS - CTI) PET-CT scanner.

 The scanner is named after the selected system (ecatAccel here) and is defined as a volume daughter of the world.
-As for the ecat system, it has a ring shape and should include all detectors (see Figure 4.6).
+As for the ecat system, it has a ring shape and should include all detectors (see :numref:`EcatBase`).
 For the BIOGRAPH, it can be described as follows:

 The base is described::